Unison (trade union): Membership campaigns

 Various local campaigns are run by the union.
 Much of the recruitment within organisations takes place at a local level, with stewards and branches directly engaging with the staff within their remit.

 The national organisation also engages in publicity such as the "Ants and Bear", which was used at the formation of the new amalgamated union.
 This advertising campaign showed an ant trying to get past a large bear by shouting "Excuse Me", however the bear did not pay attention.
 The next scene showed the ant being joined by many thousands more, and them all saying "Get out of the way!" together, which does get the bear's attention and makes him move out of the way.

-The General Political Fund funded a TV recruitment advert "You're one in a million" launched in October 2004.
+The General Political Fund funded a TV recruitment advert "You're one in a million", launched in October 2004.

 Political work

 UNISON has a political fund which uses money from members for political and social campaigning.
 Members have the choice of paying into either a fund which supports the Labour Party, a non-affiliated General Political Fund or to opt out of contributing to a political fund at all.
 UNISON also carries out research and campaigns on public service issues, such as the Private Finance Initiative (PFI).
 It has also voted (at its 2005 annual conference) to oppose the Government's proposals for a British national identity card.

+Every UNISON region (except Northern Ireland) has a Labour Link Officer who works with the regional Labour Link committees.
+They are also the first point of contact for UNISON's involvement in Labour Party activities in each region.

 The union's links to Labour and its moderate policies has caused some conflict and criticism of action taken against left-wing activists.

-In April 2009 a UNISON conference voted unanimously to request that the British Department of Health ban members of the British National Party from working as nurses in the National Health Service, describing the party as racist.
+In April 2009, a UNISON conference voted unanimously to request that the British Department of Health ban members of the British National Party from working as nurses in the National Health Service, describing the party as racist.